 Flagler College tour

 The place is definitely worth checking out, but its bread and butter lie in its guided tours which are offered a couple times a day.
+You get to learn so much about the weird and awesome history of this building and see some really cool stuff.
 The tours are led by current Flagler College students and they’ll be the most entertaining thing you do during your 1 day in St. Augustine!

-Memorial Presbyterian Church
+9. Memorial Presbyterian Church

-I love visiting churches when I travel and this has to be the most unique in St. Augustine.
+I love visiting interesting churches when I travel and this has to be the most unique in St. Augustine.
 It sits just behind (and diagonal from) Flagler College and you’re welcome to go in and check it out.

 Back on the trolley

-From outside the Presbyterian Church I hopped back on the Old Town Trolley to catch a breeze and see some more of St. Augustine from the comfort of my own butt.
+From outside the Presbyterian Church, I hopped back on the Old Town Trolley to catch a breeze and see some more of St. Augustine from the comfort of my own butt.

 I blew by the St. Augustine distillery and the highly recommended Ice Plant bar.
 I learned about St. Augustine’s Civil Rights history and about MLK’s visits to the city.
-And I hopped off at the Lightner Museum for a look around.
+And then I hopped off at the Lightner Museum for a look around.

-Lunch at Gaufre and Goods
+11. Lunch at Gaufre and Goods

 After checking out the grounds of the Lightner Museum, I walked the short walk to lunch at Gaufres and Goods.
 Gaufres and Goods is a locally-owned Polish and Greek restaurant located in a vintage former bakery.
+The place is popular, the service is great, and the best-selling pierogis are fantastic!

-Plaza de la Constitución
+12. Plaza de la Constitución

-From there, backtrack to Plaza de la Constitución, St. Augustine’s main square.
-Plaza de la Constitución is the center of St. Augustine’s downtown area and is surrounded by restaurants and shops, memorials, monuments, trolley stops, and the coast on one side.
+From here, backtrack to Plaza de la Constitución–St. Augustine’s main square.
+This is the center of St. Augustine’s downtown area and is surrounded by restaurants, shops, monuments, trolley stops, and the coast on one side.

 There are historical markers all over the area to catch up on some of the city’s history.
 This plaza hosts festivals and regular art walks, and is all lit up at night.

-Bridge of Lions
+13. Bridge of Lions

 Across the street from Plaza de la Constitución is the Bridge of Lions.
 This bridge, now on the National Register of Historic Places, was built in the mid-1920s.